 We be jammin’, man!
 You get much more than a normal dining experience.
 This restaurant is modeled after Bob Marley’s home in Kingston, Jamaica, and it’s full of artifacts, photos and video clips of our favorite reggae legend.
 Beyond the great Jamaican food is great entertainment — a live reggae band or DJ every night.
 After 10 p.m. however, it turns into an adults-only hot spot.

 Hollywood Drive-In Golf

-This one is a frog family must-do when we hit CityWalk!
-This interactive putt-putt course will keep your family having fun throughout all 18 holes ... or 36, if you want to do both courses!
+This one is a Frog Family must-do when we hit CityWalk!
+This interactive putt-putt course will keep your family having fun through all 18 holes ... or 36, if you want to do both courses.
 Choose from '50s sci-fi or horror movie themes, and keep an eye out for the quirky special effects throughout.
-You won’t find a mini-golf course like this back home!
+You won’t find a mini golf course like this back home!

 Universal CityWalk Bars and Nightlife

 If you need a night to let loose (without the tadpoles), Universal CityWalk is popular with tourists and locals alike for its bars and nightlife.
 It’s toadally worth getting a Party Pass, which lets you into select bars and dance clubs with unlimited access for $12 rather than having to pay the regular cover fee for each one.
 After a certain time, some venues require you to be 21 years or older, so don’t forget your valid photo ID to enter.

 Fat Tuesday is your go-to place if you want to sip on some cocktails without breaking the bank ... or spending too much time waiting at a bar.
 This counter-service joint has two different locations at CityWalk — but Leap and I prefer the “upstairs” main location for its larger variety in flavors.
 You can get a 16 or 24 oz. frozen beverage and opt for a souvenir cup.
 Then, mix whatever flavors you want!
 Strawberry daiquiri + Piña Colada = PERFECTION.